-The drive to Le Mans began at 0800 hours on August 7th, passing through Forcé, Bazougers, La Bazouge-de -Chéméré, Chéméré-le-Roi, Cossé-en-Champagne, Brulon, made by columns of Battalions as follows: 3rd in lead, 2nd in the middle and 1st at the rear.
+The drive to Le Mans began at 0800am on August 7th, passing through Forcé, Bazougers, La Bazouge-de -Chéméré, Chéméré-le-Roi, Cossé-en-Champagne, Brulon, made by columns of battalions as follows: 3rd in lead, 2nd in the middle and 1st at the rear.

 In the outskirts of Le Mans, 313th Infantry Regiment set up its assembly area in the vicinity of Le Tertre in which it will remain until August 10th.